env0-labs/.github/profile/README.md

 👉 [env0.core on GitHub Pages](https://env0-labs.github.io/env0.core/)

-**Note:** This is a live prototype.
-Visual glitches may be aesthetic.
-Or they may be bugs.
-Either way, they’re part of the test.
+**Note:** This is a live, JavaScript-based prototype.
+Visual glitches may be intentional, or bugs.
+Either way, it’s proof the whole thing is getting rebuilt from scratch.

 ---